DISCLAIMER: READ FIRST.

-"Well maybe if you did a bit of exercise instead of using the shops for fitness, you would feel even better about yourself.
+"Well maybe if you did a bit of exercise, you would feel even better about yourself.
 Oh, but hang on, you don't need to feel any better about yourself, your heads fat enough as it is!"
-Teddy laughs running from the kitchen, with a piece of Vegemite toast skimming past her head and landing on the polished floorboards behind her.
+Teddy laughs running from the kitchen, with a piece of Vegemite toast skimming past and landing on the polished floorboards behind her.

 Dominique and Poppy snicker quietly behind her.
-Not impressed by their laughing either, she throws the other piece at them and stalks off towards her bedroom.
-"Go fuck yourselves!"
+Not impressed by their laughing either, she throws the other piece, and stalks off towards her bedroom, "You can all go fuck yourselves!"

 "Oh, come on, Scars, take a joke.
 Teddy was only stirring you because she knows how much you loathe exercise."
 Dominique shouts, only to be flipped off by an angry Scarlett.
 “That’s so childish.”
 She murmurs before going back to her breakfast.

 "I'm sorry, Teddy.
 I didn't mean to frighten you."
-He stammers apologetically, rubbing the back of his neck, "and here I thought I came in being quite noisy too."
-Spencer jokes feeling awkward, but hastily retreats to his office after Teddy glares at him, not seeing the funny side.
+He stammers rubbing the back of his neck, "and here I thought I came in being quite noisy too."
+Spencer jokes before hastily retreating to his office after Teddy glares at him.

 Her shoulder's tense, shocked by Spencer's use of her actual name, considering he's been calling her Teddy of late.
 "I...
 I have come in here to apologise for my outburst earlier, Mr Hughes."
-Teddy stammers slowly taking a seat in the same place she did the day before, but for a different reason.
+Teddy stammers as she slowly sinks down onto the chair.
 "I honestly don't know what came over me."
-She sniffles and looks heavenward trying to hide the unbidden tears.
+She sniffles, and looks heavenward, trying to hide the unbidden tears.

-"Look I'll let you off the hook for your outburst - and it was entirely my fault for sneaking up on you."
-His expression softens when he notices how upset Teddy is with herself.
+"Look, Teddy, I'll let you off the hook for your outburst - it was entirely my fault for sneaking up on you anyway."
+He says, his expression softening when he can see how upset Teddy is with herself.
 "Are you okay?
-You seemed on top of the world yesterday?"
+You were on top of the world yesterday."

-Relieved, Teddy sags against the back of the chair, "I didn't sleep overly well last night, so maybe I'm just tired, or it's because the girls and I went out to celebrate my promotion."
+Relieved Spencer’s no longer mad with her, Teddy sags against the back of the chair.
+"I didn't sleep overly well last night, so maybe I'm just tired, or it's because the girls and I went out to celebrate my promotion."
 She shrugs not knowing how to explain things.
 "Again, I apologise."